Video of Recycling Split-Cart Collected by Split-Truck

 Did you know?
 Some food scraps are already being captured by the trash sorting equipment at the SMaRT Station.
 The richly organic material, called "fines", is composted.
 Methods to increase the capture of compostable materials by mechanical means continue to be explored.

-Because recycling and yard waste collection occurs every other week for homes, the City offers lawn signs designed to remind your neighbors about recycling day or to answer recycling questions.
+For residents with curbside service (individual carts), collection of the split-recycling cart is every other week.
+Recycling leaders can get a lawn sign from the City designed to remind your neighbors about recycling day or to answer recycling questions.
 If you are interested in being a Recycling Leader for your block, please call the City's Solid Waste & Recycling Program at (650) 903-6311 to order a sign.